uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/portal.md

 # Accessing and Exploring Metadata from the Gen3 Data Portal
 The data in a Gen3 data commons can be browsed and downloaded using several different methods.
 The following general documentation will cover some standard methods of data access in a Gen3 data commons.
 Ultimately, however, the methods of data access offered in a Gen3 data commons is determined by agreements made between the data commons’ sponsors and data contributors.

-Various levels of data access can be configured in a Gen3 data commons using the Fence and Arborist services.
+Various levels of data access can be configured in a Gen3 data commons using the Gen3 Framework Services.
 If open access data is hosted, a data commons can be configured to allow anonymous access to data, which means users can explore data without logging in.
 This is the case for the [Gen3 Data Hub][Gen3 Data Hub].

 In cases where data is controlled access, typically external users will receive instructions on how to access data and may be required to sign a DUA (Data Use Agreement) legal document.